Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: The Connection of the Sgr Core and M54

 We use the line integral convolution (LIC) method, which blurs white noise textures along a vector field to visualize overall flow patterns, of the Sgr core and M54 in the right ascension direction $\mu_{\alpha*}$ and declination direction $\mu_{\delta}$.
 We present the visualization in Figure~\ref{fig:lic}, and notice the same dynamics in both systems–member stars concentrated towards decreasing x-direction, aligning with the pull of the leading arm of Sgr.

-The stellar density contours present in the bottom panel of Figure~\ref{fig:density} instead showcase a concentration in the central area of the Sgr core near M54, implying decoupling between the motion of the Sgr core its central concentration peak, possibly indicating that M54 remains untouched despite being embedded in the Sgr core.
+The stellar density contours present in the bottom panel of Figure~\ref{fig:density} instead showcase a concentration in the central area of the Sgr core near M54, implying decoupling between the motion of the Sgr core its central concentration peak, possibly indicating that M54 remains mainly un-disrupted despite being embedded in the Sgr core.

+With the similar near-solar metallicity populations of both the Sgr and M54 system, it's possible ($\textrm{[Fe/H]}_{\textrm{Sgr}} =-0.07978\:\textrm{dex}$ and $\textrm{[Fe/H]}_{\textrm{M54}} =-0.169\:\textrm{dex}$ that this dominant near-solar stellar population within M54 is actually a subpopulation of Sgr if caused by the initial infall of M54, thus should be referred to as such.
+These stars should then be located near the cluster outskirts of M54.
+The bottom right panel of Figure~\ref{fig:lic} clearly shows an even distribution of APOGEE DR17 sources (pink stars), meaning our near-solar stellar population does not just come from the outskirt of the cluster.
+Sgr on the other hand, most APOGEE DR17 sources are centered nearest to where M54 has been removed from the sample, but there is still some scatter in other parts of the core.

 Evidence supporting the theory that M54 formed independently of the Sgr core comes from their respective red giant branch from their CMDs made from our sample in Figure~\ref{fig:before_after}.
 In the bottom panels, where the RGB and AGB branches are indicated with APOGEE DR17 [Fe/H], the Sgr core displays a rough gradient along its RGB and corresponding AGB branches, marked by three different metallicities.
 This lines up with the three pericentric interactions with the core of the Milky Way that kick-started star formation in both galaxies \citep{deBoer, Ruiz}.
 The CMD of M54 lacks these three distinct RGB and AGB branches, instead bearing two distinct branches as found in Figure 2 of \citet{Mucciarelli2017}.
-This suggests that M54 only went through one or two pericentric passages, enriching the cluster, kick-starting star formation, implying M54 infell during the first passage of Sgr.
+This suggests that M54 only went through one or two pericentric passages, enriching the cluster, kick-starting star formation, implying M54 infell during the first passage of Sgr , which is reflected in the findings of two dominant stellar populations in \citet{Boecker2020}.
 Similarly, the density contours present in the bottom right panel of Figure~\ref{fig:density} and the jump from the uniform center to a scattered value outside the first density contour lines with the central density cusp found in \citet{MonacoCusp} validate our sample further.